Shawn and Troy talk about Moodle, Presentations, and more. Dave reviews the Pandemic Impact on Students.

 Middle School Science Minute

-I was recently reading the March/April 2022 issue of “Science & Children” a publication of the National Science Teaching Association.
+I was recently reading the January/February 2023 issue of “The Science Teacher” a publication of the National Science Teaching Association.

 Reports from the Front Lines

 - Crossword Puzzle for Video (and why you should use Restricted Access)

 The Social Web

 is MIDDLE SCHOOL STRONG!
 Celebrate Middle Level Education this month.
 This year’s theme is #Empowered #Student and @AMLE is centering the voices of students.
 Learn how you can amplify the voices of your students, click here https://amle.org/middle-level-e

 Replying to @technologylaura I’ve built 100s of presentations on 3 platforms over the last 20 years.
 Scores: Keynote – 9/10 Power Point – 4/10 Slides – 3/10 Once you build decks in Keynote, going to other platforms is like going from First Class to Economy.
 You still get from point A to B but style is gone